golems/amino/doc/md/tutorial/rot.md

 \f]

 [Euler's Formula](https://en.wikipedia.org/wiki/Euler%27s_formula)
-provides the relationship between complex numbers and planar angles.
-If we expand the Taylor series for the complex exponential, we can rearrange the terms into the Taylor series for \f$\sin\f$ and
+relates complex numbers and planar angles.
+If we expand the Taylor series for the complex exponential, we can rearrange the terms into the Taylor series for \f$\sin\f$ and \f$\cos\f$:
-\f$\cos\f$:

 \f[
     \begin{array}{ccl}